vii-msundaram/gae-skeleton/README.rst

    Dont forget to replace *<project name>* with the appropriate project's title.

-2. Change the current dir to the one you've cloned this repo.
+#.
+Change the current dir to the one you've cloned this repo.

+#.
+Adjust ``eggs =`` section with the packages you suppose to use with
+   your project.

-3. Place your project's source file under the ``app`` directory.
-Create it manually or just clone your existing repo somehow like this:
+#.
+Place your project's source file under the ``app`` directory.
+Create it
+   manually or just clone your existing repo somehow like this:
    ``git clone <your repository URL> app``
    Then run ``mkdir -p app/lib/dist``.

-4. Ensure that you have zc.buildout_ installed system-wide or in your virtual environment in case you are using sort of it.
+#.
+Ensure that you have zc.buildout_ installed system-wide or in your
+   virtual environment in case you are using sort of it.

-5. Run buildout tool under the directory you've clone gae-skeleton in.
+#.
+Run buildout tool under the directory you've clone gae-skeleton in.

-6. ...
+#. ...

-7. **PROFIT!!!**
+#. **PROFIT!!!**

 :Authors:
         Yegor Nazarkin